tannewt/wa-law.org/site/bill/2023-24/README.md

 * [HB 2148](hb/2148) - Concerning a comparable wage analysis of public school staff compensation. - H Prefiled
 * [HB 2145](hb/2145) - Concerning medically necessary treatment of a mental health or substance use disorder. - H Prefiled
 * [HB 2146](hb/2146) - Supporting students who are chronically absent and at risk for not graduating high school. - H Prefiled
-* [HB 2144](hb/2144) - Providing for a deposit return program for qualifying beverage containers to be implemented by a distributor responsibility organization. - H Prefiled
 * [HB 2143](hb/2143) - Providing information related to the human rights records of nations that export crude oil to Washington. - H Prefiled
 * [HB 2141](hb/2141) - Promoting affordable housing in unincorporated areas within urban growth areas of large counties. - H Prefiled
 * [HB 2142](hb/2142) - Reading coaches grants - H Prefiled